CreativeUrge/TimePositive/README.md

 # TimePositive
-TimePositive is a web app built by Adam Agee.
+TimePositive is a time management app for freelancers.